reproducerai/reproducerai.github.io/README.md

 ---

 ### 🌱 My Goal
-I often see AI papers adopt certain hyperparameters, architectural choices, or learning strategies without really explaining why they work.
+AI papers often adopt certain hyperparameters, architectural choices, or learning strategies without really explaining why they work.
 Right now, AI development is still mostly trial and error.
-I want to dig into the fundamentals of AI, so we can make model design and training more deliberate, predictable, and less based on intuition or guesswork.
+I want to explore the fundamentals of AI, so we can make model design and training more deliberate, predictable, and less based on intuition or guesswork.

 ---